 Crying as a Sign of Weakness

 Discussions about crying were almost as lively.
 Lots of the group saw crying as a sign of weakness.
-Many of them have had some involvement with child protection services and worried about losing custody of their child.
+Many of them have had some involvement with child protection services and are worried about losing custody of their child.
 They worried that if the staff heard their children crying they might be suspected of abuse.
 People, they said, stop them on the subway or sometimes on the street and indicate that they are bad mothers if their children are crying.

 I told them that this is true for all parents when they decide to go against the cultural mandate to shut down crying, and acknowledged that, given their situations, it was even harder for them.

 I explained Staylistening to them and asked them to try it.
 To my surprise, positive stories started to trickle in.